crosales7132326/61625-factory/README.md

 ## Quick Testing

-To run a quick test that generates a single 30-second video:
+To run a quick test that generates a single short video (about 60 seconds):

 1. Go to Actions tab in GitHub
 2. Select "Quick Test" workflow